What is Religion?

 A combination of the above.

-(Usually, a person's religion is set by their parents or other close physical relatives or a religious organization near where they grew up.)
+Usually, a person's religion is set by their parents or other close natural or legal relatives or other significant adults in one's life.

 Distinctions Among Religion, Belief and Faith: